magdaleno88/Sam_Oct_IA/docs/installation.md

 This project uses `uv` for package management.
 TensorFlow (which includes Keras) is installed with CPU support by default, with optional GPU acceleration available.

+**Version:** TensorFlow 2.16.2 (fixed version for compatibility with macOS Intel and Apple Silicon).

 ### CPU (Default - All Platforms)

 ```bash
 uv sync
 ```

-This installs TensorFlow with CPU support by default.
+This installs TensorFlow 2.16.2 with CPU support by default.
 Works on all platforms (Linux, macOS Intel, macOS Apple Silicon, Windows).

 ### NVIDIA GPU (CUDA)